Theoretically, we all know that when it comes to investments, we need to set reasonable expectations. Practically, however, it’s a different story.

 Tactical asset allocation is powerful.
 But don’t go all out with it.

 Remember, TAA isn’t about becoming a millionaire overnight.
-It’s about being nimble, adapting to market conditions, and potentially enhancing your potential returns.
+It’s about being nimble, adapting to market conditions, and potentially enhancing your returns.
 But like a powerful sports car, it needs skilled handling.
 For most of us, a TAA mutual fund might be the equivalent of taking that sports car for a spin with a professional driver at the wheel.

 Simply choose the fund you’re comfortable with and invest!
-Please consult your financial advisor before investing.

-Don’t forget to track the performance of your portfolio with Dezerv’s wealth monitor!
+Oh, and don’t forget to track the performance of your portfolio with Dezerv’s wealth monitor!